 What the Unitel IPO offers investors

-Unitel, Angola’s largest telecommunications company, said in a statement that it is preparing to float shares on the local exchange and will start pitching the offer to institutional and retail investors within days.
+Unitel is Angola’s largest telecommunications company.
+It said in a statement that it is preparing to float shares locally and will start pitching the offer to investors within days.
 The government plans to sell about 15 percent.

 A slice of roughly 2 percent is set aside for employees, a nod to how thoroughly control has changed hands.
 Price range, valuation and the first trading date will follow the roadshow.